jitendra-rajput/document-download-log-hook/README.md

     #
    document.download.logs.enabled=true

+2) Deplpy document-download-tracking-hook
-2) Once you are done with first step next thing is to restart your server.
+3) Once you are done with first step next thing is to restart your server.

+<b>How to use this application</p>

+1) If the logs are enabled and if you download any document then it will be displayed in log .
+2) If any logges in user downloads document then it will dispplay name of the user along with IP Adress and time of download.
+3) If any non-authenticated user download document in that case it will stored on the name of Guest.
-3) You can view download logs from Control Panel--> Document Library .
+4) You can view download logs from Control Panel--> Document Library .
 Select any document and click on Download Logs action.
 4) You can clear logs for individual document as well for all documents.